Students and Cellphones

 California has adopted the Phone-Free Schools Act, a law requiring all public schools to have restrictions for cellphone use on campus in place by July 1, 2026.
 The new law heeds an increasing body of research about the negative effects of cellphone and social media use on children.

-This web page will include information for staff, parents, and our community about the committee’s findings.
-Ultimately it will communicate student cellphone policies put in place for the 2025-2026 school year.
+This web page includes information for staff, parents, and our community about the committee’s findings.

-The Phone-Free Schools Act committee is being co-chaired by four OUSD vice-principals: Scott Alvarez of Lakeview JHS, Matt Boger of Patterson Road and Pine Grove schools, Molly Johnston of Orcutt JHS, and Josh Ostini of Orcutt Academy HS.
+The Phone-Free Schools Act committee was co-chaired by four OUSD vice-principals: Scott Alvarez of Lakeview JHS, Matt Boger of Patterson Road and Pine Grove schools, Molly Johnston of Orcutt JHS, and Josh Ostini of Orcutt Academy HS.
 For more information about the committee and its work, contact Joe Dana, assistant superintendent of educational services.